JuliaGraphics/Gtk.jl/README.md

 id = signal_connect((widget, event) -> cb_buttonpressed(widget, event, guistate, drawfunction, ...), b, "button-press-event")
 ```

 In some situations you may want or need to use an [approach that is more analagous to julia's `cfunction` callback syntax](doc/more_signals.md).
 One advantage of this alternative approach is that, in cases of error, the backtraces are much more informative.

-See also https://github.com/JuliaGraphics/Gtk.jl/issues/161, which documents a bug currently affecting the "simple" approach shown here.
+Warning: it is essential to avoid task switching inside Gtk callbacks,
+as this corrupts the Gtk C-stack.
+This should be fixed once https://github.com/JuliaLang/julia/pull/13099 is merged.

 ### Usage without the REPL